 Composable State Management

-The HellaJS store and core packages provide sophisticated and composable state management patterns that scale from simple component state with reactive primitives to complex, shared application states.
+Powerful state management patterns that scale from simple component state to complex, global states.

 State With Signals